aspose-words/Aspose.Words-Documentation/java/getting-started/features/aspose-words-for-android-via-java-features/licensing/_index.md

 ### Apply Metered License

-Aspose.Words allows developers to to apply metered key.
+Aspose.Words enables developers to to apply metered key.
 It is a new licensing mechanism.
 The new licensing mechanism will be used along with existing licensing method.
 Those customers who want to be billed based on the usage of the API features can use the metered licensing.

 **Java**